 We will need to enter some data for the getAgent and getClient methods.
-The following diagram is an example of the getAgent operation.
+The following image is an example of the getAgent operation.

-To do this, double-click on the getAgent entry under Test Steps and then specify Hank Williams between the web:agentName and the web:agentName tags.
+To do this, double-click on the getAgent entry under Test Steps and then specify Hank Williams between the <web:agentName> and the </web:agentName> tags.
 Similarly, specify Brian Olsen for the getClient request.